 To achieve global emissions targets for 2030 and 2050, individual behaviour shifts and lifestyle changes need to be accompanied by broader system changes.
 That’s where political activism becomes important.

-To give you an example: Global fossil fuel subsidies amounted to $5.9tn in 2020.
-That’s almost 8x as much as the loans provided by those 60 banks we spoke about.
+To give you an example: Global (direct and indirect) fossil fuel subsidies amounted to $6.7tn in 2024.
 Unless we put pressure on governments globally, that will continue.

 Behaviour change can only do so much without a full turnaround from our pro-growth politics, and financial and economic models towards a more holistic well-being economy.
 (Sandrine Dixson-Declève, Club of Rome)